archipel-network/archipel-core/doc/ud3tn_aap.md

 ### Bundle transmission confirmation (SENDCONFIRM)

 The *SENDCONFIRM* message communicates that a bundle was accepted and queued for transmission.
-It can only be sent by the server (µPCN) and contains a numeric 64-bit bundle identifier uniquely identifying the queued bundle.
+It can only be sent by the server (µD3TN) and contains a numeric 64-bit bundle identifier uniquely identifying the queued bundle.
 This can be used in a *CANCELBUNDLE* message to cancel the transmission request.

 ```
 +--------+--------+--------+--------+--------+--------+--------+--------+--------+